v-gilbert/quantumbenchmarkzoo/content/figure-of-merit/fidelities-errors.md

     });
 </script>

-Minor comments on the table:
-- Sometimes the fidelity can be reported as the square root of the quantities reported here.
+*Sometimes the fidelity can be reported as the square root of the quantities reported here.
 We prefer this representation as it can be deirectly linked to the success probability of a quantum computation {% cite Gilchrist2005 %}.

 ## FOM for quantum states